whysumedh/os-hack/README.md

 - Python 3.8 or higher.
 - A Google Cloud Platform (GCP) account.
 - Set up **Google Cloud Storage** and create a bucket.
-- Ensure the required APIs (Poster Generation API and Mask Generation API) are accessible.
+- Ensure the required API keys are available.